Download Careers360 App

 • Nonallelic or Epistatic Gene Interaction: This type of gene interaction involves the interaction between genes on identical or different chromosomes.

-Allelic Or Non-Epistatic Gene Interaction
+Allelic or Non-Epistatic Gene Interaction

-• Allelic interaction is defined as the interaction between alleles at the same gene locus.
+Allelic interaction is defined as the interaction between alleles at the same gene locus.
+In non-epistatic interactions, one gene does not suppress another.

-Types Of Allelic Interactions
+Types of Allelic Interactions

 The Allelic interactions are classified as: